 - Check local codes before you begin (you may need a permit), although often you will not be bothered if you keep the structure 3 feet high or less.
 Also phone the Call Before You Dig number well before starting the project.

-- In the planning stages, you will be working out all the logistics, taking all the measurements, gathering materials, etc. If your slope is too large for a 3-foot-high structure, you could terrace the slope by building retaining walls in two or more places, rather than trying to do the whole job with just one structure.
-Building stone retaining walls greater than 3 feet in height is trickier.
-The mortar-less method discussed in this tutorial is not intended for such projects.
+- In the planning stages, you will be working out all of the logistics, taking all of the measurements, gathering materials, etc. If your slope is too large for a 3-foot-high structure, you could terrace the slope by building retaining walls in two or more places, rather than trying to do the whole job with just one structure.
+Walls greater than 3 feet in height are trickier to construct, and the mortar-less method discussed in this tutorial is not intended for such projects.

-- The great virtue of stone retaining walls that are mortar-less is that your "drainage system" comes built-in: water will usually seep through the cracks between the stones.
+- The great virtue of stone retaining walls that are mortar-less is that your "drainage system" comes built-in: Water will usually seep through the cracks between the stones.
 When damage from water pressure does occur, it can be repaired easily enough.
-Another advantage in building terraces of this sort is that you do not have to sink a "footing" beneath the frost line, as you do when using concrete or stone and mortar.
+Another advantage in building terraces of this sort is that you do not have to sink a "footing" beneath the frost line, as you do when using concrete or a mortared wall.
+The stones will roll with whatever punches the frost has in store for them, suffering no damage in the process.

-- Select stones that have at least two sides that are flat (what will become the "top" and the "bottom" once in place in the structure).
+- If you are using stones gathered from the land, select stones that have at least two sides that are flat (what will become the "top" and the "bottom" once in place in the structure).
+If, instead, you will be buying your supplies at a stone yard, such flat pieces are generally what you are going to find.
 The heavier the stones, the more stability you will have -- but also the harder the work (it will be worth it, though).
+For aesthetic purposes, color will also be a consideration (you may want the color to match that of another masonry structure on your property, so that everything ties in together).
+Once you have decided on a product, inform the proprietors; they will deliver the stones to your home on a truck.

 - To calculate the necessary width of the trench, just remember the base of the structure should be half the wall's height.
 Angle the trench so that it inclines back slightly into the slope (2 inches for every 1 foot of terrace height) – this will provide greater stability.